 However, whenever users wanted to check more details viewing the full profile about their search, they had to register on the platform.
 Have you seen something similar nowadays?
 Almost every web platform, right?

 So, why consider it a slow burn?
 It found success quickly, right?
 It might surprise readers to know that LinkedIn has been in the works since the 1990s.

-By 2013, its tenth anniversary, it was seeing a user growth rate of two members per second.
-By comparison, start-up sites such as Facebook or Snapchat, as discussed here, occurred over a much quicker period.
+By 2013, its tenth anniversary, it saw a user growth rate of two members per second.
+By comparison, startup sites such as Facebook or Snapchat, as discussed here, occurred over a much quicker period.